akaseahawk/ArtOfDataScience2016/Draft/Assignment11_list.md

 * Anything interesting when rotating/comparing visualizing the centroid by density scatter plots?

 #### Bijan
+* Clean my 3d vector fields
+* Clean my 2d vector fields
+* Do some useful statistics on their qualities
+* Clean my histograms, overlay, compare
+* Redo clustering on initial slices to make sure the 4 are different

 #### Emily
 * See how synapse density in a layer varies in the X, Y, Z directions